 The minimum specifications related to the dimensions of the brake enclosure are described below.
 In addition to the dimension specifications described in this paragraph, the testing facility shall ensure the selected dimensions provide a design that meets all requirements defined in paragraph 7.4.2.

-(a) Design the brake enclosure symmetrically to plane A1.
-The length of plane A1 (lA1) represents the most extended length of the enclosure along the flow direction.
-Plane A1’s length shall be between 1200 mm and 1400 mm (1200 mm ≤ lA1 ≤ 1400 mm).
-It is recommended to design an enclosure with a length close to [PLACEHOLDER] mm;
+(a) Design the brake enclosure symmetrically to Plane A1.
+The length of Plane A1 (lA1) represents the most extended length of the enclosure along the flow direction.
+Plane A1’s length shall be between 1200 mm and 1400 mm (1200 mm ≤ lA1 ≤ 1400 mm);

-(b) Design the brake enclosure symmetrically to plane D. The length of plane D (hD) represents the longest distance (height) of the enclosure perpendicular to the flow direction.
-Plane D’s height shall be between 600 mm and 750 mm (600 mm ≤ hD ≤ 750 mm).
-It is recommended to design an enclosure with a height close to [PLACEHOLDER] mm;
+(b) Design the brake enclosure symmetrically to Plane D. The length of Plane D (hD) represents the longest distance (height) of the enclosure perpendicular to the flow direction.
+Plane D’s height shall be between 600 mm and 750 mm (600 mm ≤ hD ≤ 750 mm);

-(c) The distance from plane C to plane D is as long as the radius of the largest market available brake on vehicles within the scope of this UN GTR.
+(c) The distance from Plane C to Plane D is as long as the radius of the largest market available brake on vehicles within the scope of this UN GTR.
 Plane C’s position in Figure 7.5. is given for illustration purposes and does not correspond to any actual dimension specification;

-(d) Design the height at plane B (hB) such that the hB/hD ratio is always greater than 60 per cent (hB/hD > 60 %).
-Design the cross-section’s transition depth at plane B to equal the axial depth of the enclosure as defined in (g) of this paragraph;
+(d) Design the height at Plane B (hB) such that the hB/hD ratio is always greater than 60 per cent (hB/hD > 60 %).
+Design the cross-section’s transition depth at Plane B to equal the axial depth of the enclosure as defined in (g) of this paragraph;

 (e) Design the outlet’s transition length (li) and height (hB) such that they equate to the inlet’s transition length (li) and height (hB);